philskents/dump-eccouncil/docs/index.md

 ### But why are you doing this?

-EC-Council have some issues that are documented here
+EC-Council have some issues that are documented well [here](https://attrition.org/errata/charlatan/ec-council/) so I am not going to repeat their fantastic work.